Two-Stage Decoding Algorithm and Bounds for Group Testing with Prior Statistics: Main Results

 \subsubsection{Testing Matrix and Pooling}

-The proposed multi-stage recovery algorithm is intended to work with any non-adaptive testing matrix, e.g., as given in \cite{johnson2018performance}.
-To simplify the technical aspects and focus on the key methods, the testing matrix is generated randomly under a fixed optimal approximation with Bernoulli distribution of $p=\ln(2)/K$ \cite{aldridge2017almost}, using classical \ac{gt} methods.
+The proposed two-stage recovery algorithm is intended to work with any non-adaptive testing matrix, e.g., as given in \cite{johnson2018performance}.
+To simplify the technical aspects and focus on the key methods, the testing matrix is generated randomly under design sparsity bounds $(K_{\min},K_{\max})$ (as defined in Section~\ref{sec_problem_form}) with Bernoulli distribution of $p=\ln(2)/K_{\max}$ \cite{aldridge2017almost}, using classical GT methods.
 The pooling and its outcome are given by the process elaborated in Section~\ref{sec_problem_form} and illustrated in Fig.~\ref{fig:MSGT_exmaple:a}.
+We emphasize that the testing matrix is intentionally chosen to be a standard Bernoulli design, so that the impact of exploiting correlated prior information is isolated to the decoding stage\footnote{\textcolor{black}{An interesting direction for future work is the design of non-adaptive testing matrices that explicitly exploit non-uniform or correlated priors, for example via item-dependent testing probabilities.}}.